jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 This looks long, but it is mostly a step-by-step recipe that you will carefully follow.
 There is not much original effort.
 Future assignments will require more thought.

+After you finish Homework 1, please proceed to [Homework 2](homework-2.md).

 **HOMEWORK IS NOT GRADED!
 WHY SHOULD I BOTHER?**

 You must learn how to do the work.
 Therefore, the work is its own reward.
 If that is not enough motivation, remember that this work will prepare you for the project and *that is 50% of your grade*.
 If you do not do the homework, you will struggle to complete the project.